tweag/okapi/readme.md

 ocaml_configure(build = "4.10", opam = opam)
 ```

+For a project that uses `rules_nixpkgs`, an alternative setup macro called `okapi_setup_nix` additionally configures Go
+through nixpkgs.

 The file `BUILD.bazel` defines the target that integrates Gazelle, so that build file generation can be triggered by
 running `bazel run //:gazelle`: